 Schools of war

-After the Grangemouth in 2013, the trade unions in Britain began to turn themselves into what were known as ‘New Model Unions’.
+After the defeat of the Chartist movement, the trade unions in Britain began to turn themselves into what were known as ‘New Model Unions’.
 The hallmarks of such unions were: high membership contributions; centralisation of control; and a class-collaborationist policy.

 In contrast to the trade unions of the 1830s, which were ‘schools of war’ for the workers against the bosses, the people who led the New Model Unions were full-time officials.
 These leaders were more interested in winning piecemeal reforms for skilled workers, rather than waging class war on behalf of the mass of unskilled workers.